linux-kernel-labs/linux/Documentation/labs/introduction.rst

      -  generation of the minimal image for the virtual machine.
         This image contains the kernel, your module, busybox and eventually test programs.
-     -  starting the virtual machine using qemu.
+     -  starting the virtual machine using QEMU.
      -  running the tests in the virtual machine.

   -  When using cscope, use :file:`~/src/linux`.